AdebolaShelby/deep-learning-challenge/README.md

 We can use a Random Forest Classifier to solve this classification problem.
 Random Forest is an ensemble learning method that combines multiple decision trees to improve the overall performance and robustness of the model.

 ## Explanation
-Robustness:

-Random Forests are less prone to overfitting compared to individual decision trees.
+* Robustness: Random Forests are less prone to overfitting compared to individual decision trees.
 By averaging the results of multiple trees, the model generalizes better to unseen data.
-Feature Importance:

-Random Forests provide insights into feature importance, helping to identify which features contribute most to the prediction.
+* Feature Importance: Random Forests provide insights into feature importance, helping to identify which features contribute most to the prediction.
 This can be valuable for understanding the underlying patterns in the data.
-Handling Missing Values:

-Random Forests can handle missing values more effectively than neural networks, making them more robust to imperfect data.
+* Handling Missing Values: Random Forests can handle missing values more effectively than neural networks, making them more robust to imperfect data.
-Less Hyperparameter Sensitivity:

-Random Forests are generally less sensitive to hyperparameter choices compared to neural networks.
+* Less Hyperparameter Sensitivity: Random Forests are generally less sensitive to hyperparameter choices compared to neural networks.
 This can simplify the model tuning process.
-Scalability:

-Random Forests can be parallelized, making them scalable to large datasets.
+* Scalability: Random Forests can be parallelized, making them scalable to large datasets.
 This can be advantageous when dealing with large volumes of data.

-Implementation Example
+## Implementation Example

-Here is an example of how you might implement a Random Forest Classifier using scikit-learn:
+Here is an example of how we might implement a Random Forest Classifier using scikit-learn:

             import pandas as pd
             from sklearn.model_selection import train_test_split